Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Data analysis

 The primary source of physical background for this analysis are so-called photonic electrons.
 These electrons originate from real photon conversion in the detector material or from Dalitz decay of light mesons (mostly $\pi^0$ and $\eta$).
+The material thickness relevant for the photon conversion background in STAR in 2010 amounts to $1.05 \%$ of a radiation length.
+It comes mostly from the beam pipe ($0.29\%$), the inner field cage ($0.45\%$) and a wrap around the beam pipe ($0.17\%$)~\cite{STAR:NPE:pp200GeV}.
 We identify photonic electrons using a statistical approach, as a signal in the low mass region of the di-electron $m_{e+e-}$ mass spectrum (mass $m_{e+e-}<0.15$~$\rm{\gevc}^2$)~\cite{STAR:NPE:pp200GeV}.
 Each primary photonic electron candidate is paired with an opposite-sign electron (so-called partner) in an event.
-We estimate the combinatorial background in this procedure with like-sign pairs.
-Figure \ref{Fig:PurityPheRecoEff}(b) shows an example of an $m_{e+e-}$ distribution for minimum-bias Au+Au 62.4 GeV events.
-The photonic electron yield is calculated by $\nPho = (N^{\rm UL} - N^{\rm LS})/\effPho$, where $N^{\rm UL}$ and $N^{\rm LS}$ are the numbers of unlike-sign and like-sign electron pairs, respectively. $\effPho$ is the partner finding efficiency (also called the photonic electron reconstruction efficiency) which we determine from full GEANT simulations of the STAR detector.
-Figure \ref{Fig:PurityPheRecoEff} (c) shows $\effPho$ as a function of $\pt$; it varies from 15\% at 0.5~\gevc\ to 60\% at 7 \gevc.
+We estimate the combinatorial background in this procedure with the like-sign technique, by taking all possible $e^+e^+$ and $e^-e^-$ pairs in an event and adding these two distributions together.
+Figure \ref{Fig:PhoEleMass} shows examples of $m_{e+e-}$ distributions for minimum-bias Au+Au collisions at \sNN{39}, 62.4 and 200 GeV.
+The photonic electron yield is calculated by $\nPho = (N^{\rm UL} - N^{\rm LS})/\effPho$, where $N^{\rm UL}$ and $N^{\rm LS}$ are the numbers of unlike-sign and like-sign electron pairs respectively, and $\effPho$ is the partner finding efficiency (also called the photonic electron tagging efficiency).
+This method assumes that there is no contribution from correlated hadron pairs at the low invariant mass range.
+It has been demonstrated~\cite{Kikola:2015qpa} that the effect of correlated hadron pairs on the photonic electron yield calculations is negligible with the invariant mass cut and purity level in our measurement.
+The $\effPho$ was determined from full GEANT simulations of the STAR detector, which include $\pi^0$ and $\eta$ Dalitz decays and $\gamma$ conversions in the detector material.
+We use the measured pion ($\pi^{\pm}$ and $\pi^0$) and direct photon $\pt$ spectra as an input in these simulations.
+Figure \ref{Fig:PurityPheRecoEff} (b) shows $\effPho$ as a function of $\pt$; it varies from 15\% at 0.5~\gevc\ to 60\% at 7 \gevc.